 Information regarding students' disabilities is kept confidential.
 The services available to students with disabilities vary according to the students' individual needs.
-Students without documentation, but who suspect that they might have a disability, should contact the director to discuss support service options.
+Students without documentation, but who suspect that they might have a disability, should contact the director at (603) 342-3059 to discuss support service options.